 How Attraction Works

 Can you just sit in your recliner and think about things and have them appear?
 New Car… Poof!, New House… Poof!, No. It doesn’t work that way.
-According to Joe Vitale who talks about these things a lot, you should not focus on what you want to attract, but rather throw the thought out there and then let it go.
+According to some people who know about these things, you should not focus on what you want to attract, but rather throw the thought out there and then let it go.
 Do it almost in a playful fashion.
 That’s 100% against human nature – when we want something we dwell on it.
 When we have bills we can’t pay we think about them constantly.
 When we want to create a killer product spend all our time thinking, and thinking, and thinking.
 When we are lonely and want to meet someone special, all we think about is how alone we are.
 It’s 100% against human nature to just let go, but that’s what has to happen.

 What Goes Around Comes Around

 My wife used to tell me to stop expecting bad behavior from our kids.
-This was before we’d watched The Secret or heard about the Law of Attraction.
 She would tell me that I was just waiting on one of them to mess up or do something wrong.
 I was expecting them to be bad.
 And guess what – they would.
 She taught me to stop doing that and start expecting them to get along and act like they should.
 Sure they’re kids and it’s our job as parents to correct them.
 The funny thing is my wife was right.
 I still slide back into my old ways sometimes, but for the most part I look for a good time now and that’s exactly what we have.
 If we all load into the mini van to go somewhere, I’m not tensed up expecting problems, I’m happy and looking forward to everyone having a good time and getting along.
 What goes around comes around: throw it out there and it’s going to come back to you at some point (sometimes faster than others).

 Parchment and Physics